autonomys-ambassadors/project-registry/README.md

 # Subspace Community Project Registry

-The home of the Subspace community project details.
-As part of the ambassador program intake process, apprentice ambassadors are asked to produce a project that adds value to Subspace.
+The home of [Subspace](https://subspace.network/) community projects.
+One of the [ambassador program](https://subspace.network/ambassadors) selection tasks is to produce a project that adds value to the Subspace ecosystem.
 Below you can find details of those projects.

-If you are feeling inspired but are not part of the Ambassador program (or maybe aspire to become a part of it) please do showcase your efforts by adding new entries to the bottom of the community table.
+If you are feeling inspired but are not part of the ambassador program (or maybe aspire to become a part of it) please do share your efforts by adding new entries to the bottom of the [community table](#community).

 ## Ambassador Intake 2 - Presented [2022-09-08](https://www.youtube.com/watch?v=qARk2dPpbEw)